dylanagreen/kpno-allsky/README.md

 # Clouds.py
 - Makes (most of) the clouds in 6s exposure images darker.
+- Does some .3s clouds well and others badly.

+# Histogram.py
+- Creates histograms of greyscale values in .3s images.

 # Notebooks
 This repo also features a few jupyter notebooks designed for quick plotting/model corrections.
 Their functions are defined at the top of the notebooks themselves.